DjSeth1/api-webserver/README.md

 **User Schema**

 The attributes are as shown below, listed within the fields, however there is an additional field ‘appointments’.
 This is to signal that there is a relationship between the two.
-The extra field is data that we ant to be display with each user, so if a user has an appointment, it will show their appointment details in JSON format.
+The extra field is data that we want to be display with each user, so if a user has an appointment, it will show their appointment details in JSON format.
 To achieve this we have created a relationship using `fields.Nested` within the schema, which allows a serialised object return when viewing users.

 ```python
 #User Schema